brightio/penelope/README.md

   -c , --connect        Bind shell Host

 Hints:
-  -a, --hints           Show sample payloads for reverse shell based on the registered Listeners -l, --interfaces      Show the available network interfaces -h, --help            show this help message and exit
+  -a, --payloads        Show sample payloads for reverse shell based on the registered Listeners -l, --interfaces      Show the available network interfaces -h, --help            show this help message and exit

-Verbosity:
-  -Q, --silent          Be a bit less verbose
-  -d, --debug           Show debug messages

 Session Logging:
-  -L, --no-log          Do not create session log files -T, --no-timestamps   Do not include timestamps in session logs -CT, --no-colored-timestamps Do not color timestamps in session logs
+  -L, --no-log          Do not create session log files -T, --no-timestamps   Do not include timestamps in session logs -CT,                  Do not color timestamps in session logs

 Misc:
-  -m , --maintain       Maintain NUM total shells per target -P, --plain           Just land to the main menu
+  -m , --maintain       Maintain NUM total shells per target -M, --menu            Just land to the Main Menu
   -S, --single-session  Accommodate only the first created session -C, --no-attach       Disable auto attaching sessions upon creation -U, --no-upgrade      Do not upgrade shells